mattcspeights/GhostFrames/README.md

 **Ghost Frames** is a custom communication system that leverages low-level 802.11 wireless frames to transmit messages outside the standard TCP/IP stack.
 The project aims to create a secure way to deliver messages and files between users, ultimately through a user-facing desktop application.

+## Security

+All frames are encrypted using **AES-256-CBC** before transmission.
+Each message uses a randomly generated Initialization Vector (IV) to ensure that identical messages produce different ciphertexts.
+The key is currently shared between all peers.

 ## Instructions

 To use this project, run messenger/peer.py.